mitya555/ffmpeg-ui-rest/README.md

         # This URL provides RTMP statistics in XML
         location /rtmp/stat {
             rtmp_stat all;

-            # Use this stylesheet to view XML as web page in browser
+            # Use this stylesheet to view XML as web page
+            # in browser
-            #rtmp_stat_stylesheet stat.xsl;
+            rtmp_stat_stylesheet stat.xsl;
+        }

+        location /rtmp/stat.xsl {
+            # XML stylesheet to view RTMP stats.
+            # Copy stat.xsl wherever you want
+            # and put the full directory path here
+            root html;
         }
     }